FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 E7

 One counterintuitive spec: the E5 reaches a slightly higher maximum (49.2″) than the E7 (48.4″).
 The difference is under an inch and won’t matter for most users — but if you’re 6’4″+ and working at the very top of the range, the E5 actually gives you a touch more headroom.
 The E7 makes up for it with meaningfully better stability at that height.
+For frame-only heights across 22 desks beyond FlexiSpot’s lineup, see the full height comparison.

 The Frame Difference: Why It Matters